-Furthermore, the 0.8 multiplier reduced the capacity of the unemployment program to maintain a solvent fund but it was not until 2010 that subsequent legislation fixed the solvency shortcomings of the 2005 law and brought the trust fund to acceptable actuarial practices.
+Furthermore, the 0.8 multiplier reduced the capacity of the unemployment program to maintain a solvent fund, but it was not until 2010 that subsequent legislation fixed the solvency shortcomings of the 2005 law and brought the trust fund to acceptable actuarial practices.

-Ratio of Fund to Wages
+Ratio of fund to wages

 The ratio of the fund to total wages is a relative measure of fund adequacy.
 The rationale of this measure is that as total covered wages increase, the potential liability to the fund also increases because of employment growth and wage inflation.
+This metric is embedded into Idaho's tax formula.

-Fund Adequacy by Criteria
+Fund adequacy by criteria

-Table 2 provides historical data on the fund's adequacy criteria from 1991 through 2020.
-This metric may lag by up to two years to the time of publication.
+Table 2 provides historical data on the fund's adequacy criteria from 1992 through 2022.
+This metric may lag up to two years to the time of publication.
 The fund adequacy dropped significantly in 2009, ultimately reaching its lowest possible point: a zero balance.
-By 2021 these two metrics have since bounced back reflecting a solvent trust fund.
+However, these two metrics have since bounced back, reflecting a solvent trust fund.